aataraxiaa/ScalingCarousel/README.md

 cell.setNeedsLayout()
 cell.layoutIfNeeded()
 ```
-* Note: To ensure correct displayed of the ScalingCarousel, you need to call the following code in the method  `viewWillTransition(to size:, with coordinator:)` of the ViewController:
+* Note: To ensure correct displayed of the ScalingCarousel, you need to call the following code in the method  `viewWillTransition(to size:, with coordinator:)` of the ViewController, If you have created the ScalingCarousel by code in the viewDidLoad, It is important to verify that it exists when the method `viewWillTransition` is called or we will have a crash if we load the viewController with the device in landscape mode:

 ```
-super.viewWillTransition(to: size, with: coordinator) scalingCarousel.deviceRotated()
+super.viewWillTransition(to: size, with: coordinator) if scalingCarousel != nil {
+    scalingCarousel.deviceRotated()
+}

 ```

 ## Example